syrkis/neuroscope/report/report.md

 ## Methodology

 Our methodology is that of a supervised machine learning experiment.
 We have access to preprocessed fMRI scans showcasing the ​blood oxygen level-dependent (BOLD) response to a variety of images.
 Our primary objective is to construct a multimodal model that has as many parameters during inference as its unimodal counterpart, and yet better predicts the brain's response to a given image.
 This section outlines the steps and components involved in the execution of our experiment.
+It should be noted that, in accoradance with the Algonauts Project, median Pearson correlation between voxels in the ground truth and the prediction is used as the target metric (though not as a loss function).

 ### Data

 The data underpinning our experiment is provided by the Algonauts Project [@gifford2023], and is initially derived from the Natural Scenes Dataset (NSD) [@allen2022].
 The NSD is currently the largest dataset of its kind, encompassing cortical surface vertices from the left and right hemispheres of eight participants' brains.
 These vertices correspond to the neurological responses triggered by 73,000 COCO images used by the NSD, each image depicting natural scenes.
 In addition to category information for each image, the COCO dataset provides other valuable metadata such as object location boxes and caption lists.
 Our experiment focused on the COCO object category information.
-The images in the NSD contains 80 different kinds of object, with most images containing multiple object kinds (for example a horse and a person).
-As per the Algonauts guide^[https://colab.research.google.com/drive/1bLJGP3bAo_hAOwZPHpiSHKlt97X9xsUw], we represented each image using the dimensionalty reduction method principal component analysis (PCA) of the all the image's activations in the 2012 image model Alexnet's second layer [@krizhevsky2012].
-As in the Algonauts guide, PCA was perfromed reducing each image to a vector of size 100.
+The images in the NSD contains 80 different kinds of objects, with most images containing multiple object kinds (for example a horse and a person).
+As per the Algonauts guide^[https://colab.research.google.com/drive/1bLJGP3bAo_hAOwZPHpiSHKlt97X9xsUw], we represented each image using the dimensionality reduction method principal component analysis (PCA) of the all the image's activations in the 2012 image model Alexnet's second layer [@krizhevsky2012].
+As in the Algonauts guide, PCA was performed reducing each image to a vector of size 100.

 Over the course of a year, each participant in the NSD study was exposed to 10,000 unique images, with each image presented three times, resulting in 30,000 image trials per participant.
 The corresponding fMRI data comprises 19,004 and 20,544 voxels for the left and right hemispheres, respectively.
 These voxel counts were selected based on preprocessed, high-quality 7T fMRI responses measuring as BOLD response amplitudes.
 Also included in the dataset are region of interest (ROI) masks for each subject, which aid in extracting specific fMRI data from certain locations in the brain.

-We eliminated subjects 6 and 8 from the experiment due to missing data (voxel counts differed from 19004 and 20544 for the left and right hemispheres respectively).
+The fMRI data has been mapped to Harvard’s FsAverage atlas such that the voxels are comparable across individuals.
+We eliminated subjects 6 and 8 from the experiment due to missing data (voxel counts differed from 19,004 and 20,544 for the left and right hemispheres respectively).
+We thus trained on six subjects.

 ### Models

 The purpose of our models is to infer the BOLD response from a given image.
 The architecture of our primary model involves taking a vector representation of an image $x$, and outputting a tuple consisting of the left hemisphere BOLD response $y_{lh}$, right hemisphere BOLD response $y_{rh}$, and a semantic feature vector $y_c$ for optimization against the COCO data.
 This model is partitioned into four submodules, each an MLP processing one of the four variables ($x$, $y_{lh}$, $y_{rh}$, and $y_c$).
+Our baseline will be a unimodal version of this model.
+We aim to test if including the semantic modality improves performance.

 The first module, referred to as the image encoding module, maps the input image vector $x$ onto a latent space, thereby generating a latent vector $z$, which is subsequently fed into the remaining three modules responsible for predicting the outputs.
 As suggested by the Algonauts challenge baseline, the latent vector $z$ maintains a dimensionality of 100.
 Given that each hemisphere's voxel count is approximately 20k, the linear mapping from the latent space to the voxel space demands around 2 million parameters.
-Therefore, even with such a compact latent space, the minimum required parameter count approximates 4 million.
+Therefore, even with such a compact latent space, the minimum required parameter count is approximately 4 million.

 Our second model used $y_c$ as input, concatenating it with $x$.
 The purpose of this model was to gauge the potential of multimodality on the input side of the network.
+This model is not our main focuses, but rather a test to gauge the usefulness of this particular kind of multimodality.

 All hidden layers used the tanh activation function, dropout of 0.1, and weight decay of 0.0001 with the AdamW optimizer from Optax.
-The models were implemented in Jax with Haiku.
-The shared (first) module had two layers, with 100 units each, to create some flexibility as the input to all other modules flowed through it.
+The models were implemented in Jax with Haiku(CITE).
+The shared (first) module had two layers, with 100 units each, to create some flexibility as the input to all other modules (the latent vector $z$) flowed through that initial module.
 The rest of the modules mapped the latent vector input to whatever output dimension their modality had.
 The learning rate was 0.001 and the batch size was 32.
 Hyperparameter optimization was not done on the aforementioned hyperparameters due to computational constraints.

 The primary model (with the auxiliary task of predicting $y_c$ during training), had two experiment-specific hyperparameters, $\alpha$ and $\beta$, weighing $y_c$ and whatever hemisphere was not being optimized for respectively in the loss function.
 The model used mean squared error for optimizing the fMRI predictions and binary soft f1 loss for $y_c$ due to a heavy imbalance between categories.
 Using regular binary cross entropy would yield a low loss by guessing all zeros, as most images contain only a few categories.

 ### Experiments

 #### Incorporating Category Vector Modality and Semantic Vector Representation

 To unlock the potential utility of the semantic vector, we designed our experiment with a multimodal approach.
 This involved integrating the category vector modality (model 2) by concatenating it with the image vector derived from AlexNet, an auxiliary task to predict the category during training (model 1), and tuning the $\alpha$ and $\beta$ parameters weighting the importance of the auxiliary tasks in the loss function.
-Additional motivation for the inclusion of the auxiluary modalities is the potential avoidance of overfitting; finding inapropraite shortcuts in the data becomes more difficult if the short cuts also have to make sense of the semantic vector.
+Additional motivation for the inclusion of the auxiliary modalities is the potential avoidance of overfitting; finding inappropriate shortcuts in the data becomes more difficult if the shortcuts also have to make sense of the semantic vector.

 #### Model Training, Auxiliary Tasks, and Hemisphere Balancing